opendocsg/slw-judgments-backfill/2017_SGHC_131/report.md

 _Whether the presumption of advancement applies_

-31     In _Lau Siew Kim v Yeo Guan Chye Terence and another_ [2008] 2 SLR(R) 108, V K Rajah JA (delivering the judgment of the Court of Appeal) made some seminal observations regarding the presumption of advancement in the spousal context:
+31     In _Lau Siew Kim v Yeo Guan Chye Terence and another_ <span class="citation">[2008] 2 SLR(R) 108</span>, V K Rajah JA (delivering the judgment of the Court of Appeal) made some seminal observations regarding the presumption of advancement in the spousal context:

  Spousal relationships